5 NFL Rookie Quarterbacks That Almost Won the Super Bowl

 Like Pat Haden, Shaun King didn’t begin the 1999 season as the starter.
 He became the starter in Week 13 following an injury to Trent Dilfer.
 King led the Tampa Bay Buccaneers to the NFC Championship Game before falling to the Los Angeles Rams.

 Russell Wilson had a great rookie season with 3,118 passing yards and 26 touchdowns.
-The Seattle Seahawks lost in the Divisional Round on a last-second field goal.
+However, The Seattle Seahawks lost in the Divisional Round on a last-second field goal.

 Leave Your Comment